 Vanguard 500 Index Fund (VOO)

-Perhaps the best ETF to track the overall market, the Vanguard 500 Index Fund (NYSEARCA:VOO) mirrors the performance of the benchmark S&P 500 index that is comprised of the 500 largest publicly traded companies in the U.S. The nice thing about the S&P 500 is that, owing to its size, it includes stocks that have small, mid-sized and large market capitalizations and provides built-in diversification to investors.
+The nice thing about this index is that, owing to its size, it includes stocks that have small, mid-sized and large market capitalizations and provides built-in diversification to investors.
 Some of the most prominent investors of all-time, including Vanguard founder John Bogle and Berkshire Hathaway (NYSE:BRK-B) chief executive Warren Buffett, urge most investors to focus on an ETF that tracks the S&P 500.

 “I recommend the S&P 500 index fund and have for a long, long time to people,” said Buffett at Berkshire Hathaway’s annual meeting in 2021.
 In fact, VOO is one of the few ETFs that Buffett holds within Berkshire’s massive stock portfolio that is worth more than $300 billion.